dev16mehta/AI-Stock-Perdictor/README.md

 # QuantViewAI

-- An interactive web application that combines real-time market data, financial news sentiment, and generative AI to deliver comprehensive stock insights.
+- This is an interactive web application that combines real-time market data, financial news sentiment, and generative AI to deliver comprehensive stock insights.
 - This tool is designed for both beginner and advanced investors, offering side-by-side stock comparisons and customisable analysis.